Sevforev/Unity-Roslyn/README.md

 # Personal Notes

 Fuck Microsoft - Microsoft.CodeAnalysis.Scripting.dll had been removed from every release of Microsoft.CodeAnalysis.Scripting on NuGet, which meant that I had to spend two hours scavenging the internet for it.
+Hopefully this repository spares someone else the trouble.
 Goddamn.

 # Installation